A Species In Denial—Resignation

 I should also comment here about the accusation that Sir Laurens van der Post ‘romanticised’ the Bushmen people of the Kalahari.
 J.D.F.
 Jones said in an interview, ‘the academic experts on the Kalahari [Bushmen] are absolutely berserk with rage about the things he [Sir Laurens van der Post] said, because, if you read The Lost World of the Kalahari [Sir Laurens’ immensely popular book], you must not believe that this is the truth about the Bushmen; it’s not’ (ABC Radio, Late Night Live, 25 Feb.
 2002).
 As has been explained in detail in the Plato essay, the issue of the human condition and all the important truths that bring it into focus—in particular the existence of our soul’s innocent, true world, and humans’ alienated state of denial of that world—has been an anathema to humans.
 Science has been mechanistic not holistic and, like humanity, has not tolerated acknowledgment of the different states of alienation amongst races, genders, ages, generations and individuals.
 The reason people such as myself have loved Sir Laurens so much is because he defied the almost universal denial and let the truth out about our soul’s true world.
 Whether mechanistic scientists like it or not, the truth is the Bushmen people are relatively innocent compared to most other existing races, and in them we can see something of what has been denied and repressed Page 255 of

 I might mention that even though I have the benefit of the biological understanding of the human condition to protect me both from any doubts about the fundamental worth of humans and any intimidation from the world of denial, I still find it helpful to use quotes from other denial-free thinkers to confirm every step I have taken in my thinking.
 The road that I have cut through the jungle of denial I have paved with quotes to help both the reader and myself.
 Considering Christ did not have the benefit of the biological understanding of the human condition, it is not surprising that he also had his ‘stepping stones’; the confirmatory statements from the prophets who preceded him, those rare individuals of the Old Testament who were sound enough to deeply penetrate humanity’s psychosis/ denial/ alienation.
 Obviously he studied closely the Old Testament because he frequently referred to it.
-For example, in The Great Exodus: From the horror and darkness of the human condition, the reader will see that when Christ was unmasking the lie of pseudo-idealism he used the deadly accurate description offered by the Old Testament prophet Daniel, ‘the abomination that causes desolation’ (Matt.
+For example, in chapter 8:16Q of FREEDOM: The End Of The Human Condition, the reader will see that when Christ was unmasking the lie of pseudo-idealism he used the deadly accurate description offered by the Old Testament prophet Daniel, ‘the abomination that causes desolation’ (Matt.
 24:15).

 It was mentioned above that Sir Laurens van der Post was much sounder than Jung.
 In the coming essay in this book, The Demystification Of Religion, under the heading ‘Prophets and the concept of the “Virgin Mother” demystified’, it will be explained in detail that there are two classes of prophets, those who are unresigned and those who are resigned.
 Briefly, individuals who were sufficiently Page 256 of